fixture-py/fixture/docs/source/using-fixture-with-pylons.rst

 This explains how to use ``fixture`` in the test suite of a simple Address Book application written in `Pylons`_ powered by two tables in a `SQLite`_ database via `SQLAlchemy`_.
 If you're not already familiar with :ref:`Using DataSet <using-dataset>` and :ref:`Using LoadableFixture <using-loadable-fixture>` then you'll be OK but it wouldn't hurt to read those docs first.
 The concepts here will probably also work with similar Python frameworks backed by `SQLAlchemy`_.
 If you've got something working in another framework, please :ref:`let me know <index-contact>`.

-(This tutorial was written with Python 2.5.2, fixture 1.0, Pylons 0.9.6.2, and SQLAlchemy 0.4.6 but may work with other versions.)
+(This tutorial was written with Python 2.5.2, fixture 1.3, Pylons 0.9.7, and SQLAlchemy 0.4.8 but may work with other versions.)

 .. note::

     SQLAlchemy 0.5 is not yet supported by fixture.
-To ensure you are using the correct version for this tutorial, run ``easy_install 'SQLAlchemy==0.4.8'``
+To ensure you are using the correct version for this tutorial, run ``easy_install 'SQLAlchemy==0.4.8'`` and update install_requires in your setup.py.

 Creating An Address Book
 ------------------------